 In some markets, such as Sonoma County, Calif., (where I work as a mortgage lender), you may need as much as $20,000 to buy a home.

 Getting enough money to fulfill these requirements is an important component of qualifying for an affordable mortgage, just like a good credit score.
-(You can see where yours currently stands by viewing your free credit report summary, updated each month, on Credit.com.
+(You can see where yours currently stands by viewing your free credit report summary, updated every 14 days, on Credit.com.
 You also find tips on how to improve your score here.)
 But it’s also important to decide where you are going to sock away the funds, since this location can mean the difference between a smooth or dicey process.

 To ensure it’s the former, here are three things you’ll want to avoid doing with your down payment.